 A Glimpse into Dede's 35 Years in Charlottesville

-Deirdre (Dede) Smith moved to Charlottesville in 1979 with her husband UVA Professor of Social Psychology, Tim Wilson, settling in the Fry's Spring neighborhood where they raised two children, who attended Charlottesville Public Schools.
+Deirdre (Dede) Smith moved to Charlottesville in 1979 with her husband, UVA Professor of Social Psychology Tim Wilson.
+Dede and Tim settled in the Fry's Spring neighborhood, where they raised two children who attended Charlottesville Public Schools.

 Dede advocates for data driven decision making, reflecting her degree in Microbiology/Immunology and background in medical research at the University of Michigan, the Max-Planck Institute in Tubingen Germany, and the University of Virginia.